evaliu1/CarND-Advanced-Lane-P4/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at cells: "Apply Sobel Threshold" , "Apply Magnitude of the Gradient" , "Apply Direction of the Gradient" and "Apply HLS Threshold").

+Then I created a Pipeline function to combine all the thresholds together.
+For the Pipeline I defined, I used:

+1. s channel from HLS function

+2.get the x sobel

+3.get the y sobel

+4.apply magnitude threshold

+5.apply direct thresthold

 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text](https://github.com/evaliu1/CarND-Advanced-Lane-P4/blob/master/Images/image_threshold.PNG)